kbase/sample_service_validator_config/docs/build-and-deploy.md

 ## GitHub Action Workflow Process

-The heart of the GitHub Action build workflow is equivalent to the script run above.
+The heart of the GitHub Action build workflow invokes the makefile as described above.
 In addition to the build and validation steps, it also takes care to capture the generated files in distribution branches.
 More on that later.

-An additional small workflow deletes distribution branches created for pull requests.
+An additional small workflow deletes distribution branches created for pull requests after the PR is merged.

 ### Build and Validate

 The "Sample Service Validator Config Distribution Builder" workflow, `.github/build-dist.yml`, is responsible for validating the source specs, creating the generated files, and validating the generated files.

-The workflow has a single step for each logical operation.
-Each operation is run inside a docker container, the same one utilized in the local build procedure.
-If you peek into the workflow file, you'll see that each step actually runs a shell script.
-The default entry point for the image is `bash`, and the command is expected to be a script.
-All the scripts run within the workflow are located in `scripts/automation`.

-Each shell script in turn calls a Python script to conduct the actual work.
-These scripts are located in `scripts/export` and `scripts/validate`.
-This double-step process is used because each Python script expects a certain number of parameters.
-This facilitates re-usage for some scripts, and testability for all.
-It also insulates the build process from the details of script execution, other than the very simple shell scripts.
-However, the build process always uses the same parameters.
-The automation scripts are used to decouple the workflow from the specific values required, and instead they are encoded into the automation scripts.
+The generation and validation of config files is conducted via the Makefile as a sequence of scripts run inside a docker container.
+This workflow step is the same one utilized in the local build procedure described above.

 #### Preparation Steps